 - Gives quick alerts

-- Unit does not feel sturdy enough
+- The unit does not feel sturdy enough

-- No integration with app
+- No integration with the app

 - Detection range could be improved

 - Easily picks up many false alarms

 Q: What are the included accessories on the XTR-130 box?